trezzuri/erpnext-docs/docs/pt/accounts/journal-entry.md

 ### 3.11 Opening Entry

-This entry is useful when moving from an another software to ERPNext during any time of the year.
-Your outstanding bills, equities etc. can be recorded to ERPNext using this entry type.
+This entry is useful when moving from an another software to SOMA during any time of the year.
+Your outstanding bills, equities etc. can be recorded to SOMA using this entry type.
 Selecting type will fetch the Balance Sheet accounts.

 ### 3.12 Depreciation